GabrielAnacletoBaumgartner/GabrielAnacletoBaumgartner/README.md

 Learned English by myself playing video games, watching movies and in school with good teachers.
 During High School I was the best in chemistry and maths in my class.
 Not just that, I won a bronze medal during the 13th Brazilian Public School Mathematics Olympiad.
 After a while, I quit school due to personal choice and worked in production lines.
-Come back to study and know I am searching for a Job in the Technology Area.
+Come back to study and now I am searching for a Job in the field of technology.

 I learn things fast.
-So fast that once I was in a programming course, I was the second best studend.
+So fast that once I was in a programming course, I was the second best student.
 Sadly, the programming course was cut and I never got a certificate of conclusion 🙁.

 ---